Hedera Custodians Library

 Fireblocks

-• Secure storage: HBAR is stored securely on Fireblocks alongside Hedera tokens, using a combination of MPC (Multi-Party Computation) technology and hardware isolation.
+• Secure Storage: HBAR is stored securely on Fireblocks alongside Hedera tokens, using a combination of MPC (Multi-Party Computation) technology and hardware isolation.

-• Securing transactions: It offers a policy engine that enables the setup of custom approval flows for every transaction conducted on the Hedera network.
+• Securing Transactions: It offers a policy engine that enables the setup of custom approval flows for every transaction conducted on the Hedera network.

 • Integration: Fireblocks can be integrated into the Hedera network, allowing seamless transactions with Hedera-based assets and their custodial management.

-• API access: The Hedera Custodian Library has full access to the API, which it uses for wallet automation and signing transactions.
+• API Access: The Hedera Custodian Library has full access to the API, which it uses for wallet automation and signing transactions.

 DFNS